whalebone/wb-docs/en/data_security.rst

 All data transmitted between clients and Whalebone infrastructure is encrypted using industry-standard protocols such as TLS.
 This ensures that data is protected from interception and tampering while in transit.
 Additionally, Whalebone uses secure APIs for communication between different components of the system, and all API endpoints are protected with authentication and authorization mechanisms to prevent unauthorized access.

-Endpoint protection:

-- Admin Portal: HTTPS with at least TLSv1.2 encryption, role-based access control, and optional multi-factor authentication.
-- API Endpoints: HTTPS with at least TLSv1.2 encryption, API key authentication, and rate limiting to prevent abuse.
-- Communication between on-premises components and cloud infrastructure: HTTPS with TLSv1.3 encryption, mutual TLS authentication, and strict access controls to ensure secure communication between on-premises components and cloud infrastructure.
+Inbound DNS endpoints protection from clients to Whalebone:

-- DNS over UDP: DNS requests sent over UDP are protected using DNSSEC to ensure the integrity and authenticity of the data.
+* DNS over UDP: DNS requests sent over UDP are not protected using DNSSEC.
 This protocol does not support data encryption.
-- DNS over TCP: DNS requests sent over TCP are protected using DNSSEC to ensure the integrity and authenticity of the data.
+* DNS over TCP: DNS requests sent over TCP are not protected using DNSSEC.
 This protocol does not support data encryption.
-- DNS over HTTPS (DoH): DNS requests sent over HTTPS are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.
+* DNS over HTTPS (DoH): DNS requests sent over HTTPS are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.
-- DNS over TLS (DoT): DNS requests sent over TLS are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.
+* DNS over TLS (DoT): DNS requests sent over TLS are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.
-- [EXPERIMENTAL FEATURE] DNS over QUIC (DoQ): DNS requests sent over QUIC are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.
+* [EXPERIMENTAL FEATURE] DNS over QUIC (DoQ): DNS requests sent over QUIC are encrypted using TLSv1.3, providing confidentiality and integrity for the data in transit.

+Outbound DNS endpoints protection from Whalebone to authoritative servers:

+* DNS over UDP: DNS requests sent over UDP are protected using DNSSEC to ensure the integrity and authenticity of the data.
+This protocol does not support data encryption.
+* DNS over TCP: DNS requests sent over TCP are protected using DNSSEC to ensure the integrity and authenticity of the data.
+This protocol does not support data encryption.

+HTTP endpoints protection:

+* Admin Portal: HTTPS with at least TLSv1.2 encryption, role-based access control, and optional multi-factor authentication.
+* API Endpoints: HTTPS with at least TLSv1.2 encryption, API key authentication, and rate limiting to prevent abuse.
+* Communication between on-premises components and cloud infrastructure: HTTPS with TLSv1.3 encryption, mutual TLS authentication, and strict access controls to ensure secure communication between on-premises components and cloud infrastructure.

+.. only:: Immunity or DNS4GOV

+  Home Office Security protection:

+  * Home Office Security: Communication between on-premises components and cloud infrastructure is protected using HTTPS with TLSv1.3 encryption and mutual TLS authentication.

 Data Retention
 --------------